 What has that been like?

-Well I was lucky enough to have a couple people that had established themselves in LA send me a couple lengthy emails on what to expect.
-And to be prepared to be humbled and broken down, and starting all over in that whole big fish little pond, and then you move into the big pond where there are so many people in my demographic … not demographic, but my type, I guess.
+Well, I was lucky enough to have a couple of people that had established themselves in LA send me a couple of lengthy emails on what to expect.
+And to be prepared to be humbled and broken down, and starting all over in that whole big fish little pond, and then you move into the big lake where there are so many people in my demographic … not demographic, but my type, I guess.

 So, taking all that seriously is just really where it began.
 A few years ago when I started getting into the networking with various artists, I started collaborating on projects with them, and that’s when I got my first real understanding of what’s going on out here and what I need to do to make an impact as an actor.